 Jon Myers (b.
-1988 in Boston, MA) is a composer and percussionist based in Brooklyn, NY.
-He creates music for a variety of settings, from fully notated acoustic solo and chamber pieces to electro-acoustic and tape compositions.
-Much of his output has been rigorously process-based, but lately, he has focused on the use of repetition and cycles in myriad forms in an attempt to reckon with memory and the flow of time via mnemonic markers and temporal shifting.
+1988 in Boston, MA) is a composer and percussionist based in Santa Cruz, CA. He creates music for a variety of settings, from fully notated acoustic pieces to live electronic feedback music.
+Much of his output has been rigorously process-based and statistically controlled, often involving repetition and cycles to shape the flow of time via mnemonic markers and temporal shifting.
 Lately, he has been working on quarter-tone Disklavier studies and just-intoned fanfares for arbitrarily tuned choirs of bamboo flutes.

 Myers’ compositions have been performed by Orkest de Ereprijs (Netherlands), S.E.M.
 Ensemble (New York), Wild Rumpus (San Francisco), Now Hear Ensemble (Santa Barbara), and the Lightbulb Ensemble (Santa Cruz).

 Myers is a doctoral student in Algorithmic Music Composition at UCSC, working primarily with Larry Polanksy.
 In 2014, Myers completed a Master of Arts in Music Composition from Mills College in Oakland, CA, where he studied with James Fei, Zeena Parkins, and Chris Brown.
 Previously, he studied with Anthony Braxton and Alvin Lucier as an undergraduate at Wesleyan University in Middletown, CT, where he was awarded the Gwen Livingston Pokora Prize for music composition.